Panasonic FZ200 vs L10

 The FZ200 writes its imaging data to SDXC cards, while the L10 uses SDHC cards.
 The FZ200 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the L10 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ200 and Panasonic Lumix DMC- L10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the FZ200 and the L10 have been discontinued, but can regularly be found used on eBay.
+Both the FZ200 and the L10 have been discontinued, but can regularly be found used on ebay.
 The FZ200 was replaced by the Panasonic FZ300, while the L10 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ200 Manual (free pdf) or the online Panasonic L10 Manual.
+Further information on the features and operation of the FZ200 and L10 can be found, respectively, in the Panasonic FZ200 Manual (free pdf) or the online Panasonic L10 Manual.